Indigo Free b. Petrolia, CA

 SOME THOUGHTS ON PAINTING:

 Painting is how I interpret and organize memories.
-I divide my time between painting and a therapeutic practice working with trauma and somatic memory.
+I am very interested in exploring somatic memory, dreams, and the subconsious.
 This significantly informs my art practice.
 When I paint, I try to hold an open, neutral, welcoming mind.
-Ideas float in that way.
-It's a meditation practice of accepting what comes and goes.
+Ideas float in, similar to a meditation practice, observing what comes and goes.
 I find that halfway through a painting I begin to understand it's context.
 I realize I've recreated something familiar, unknowingly.
-A scene from childhood, half remembered, a forgotten place.
-This is my way of connecting to both the transcendent and mundane aspects of being a living human.
-Looking back, wondering if my memories and dreams could be a shared experience.
+A scene from childhood or a forgotten place.
+This is my way of connecting to both the transcendent and mundane.
+Looking back as a way of connecting to a viewer, sharing the uncanny.

 All pieces are hand-built, stretched, and framed.
-I like being involved in the practical steps in creating an object as a balance and conclusion to the symbolic and ephemeral.
+I like being involved in the practical steps of creating an object as a balance and conclusion to the diaphanous dreamstate.